-In our opinion, the accompanying consolidated statements of financial position and the related consolidated statements of operations, of stockholders' equity and of cash flows present fairly, in all material respects, the financial position of Robert Half International Inc. and its subsidiaries (the "Company") at December 31, 2003 and 2002, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
-These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
-The financial statements of the Company as of December 31, 2001 and for the year then ended were audited by other independent accountants who have ceased operations.
-Those independent accountants expressed an unqualified opinion on those financial statements in their report dated January 18, 2002.
+In our opinion, the accompanying consolidated statements of financial position and the related consolidated statements of operations, of stockholders' equity and of cash flows present fairly, in all material respects, the financial position of Robert Half International Inc. and its subsidiaries at December 31, 2004 and 2003, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2004 in conformity with accounting principles generally accepted in the United States of America.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit of financial statements includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.